forcodedancing/greenfield-docs/docs/api/blockchain-cli/challenge.md

 #### attested-challenge

-The `attested-challenge` command allows users to query a specific challenge that have been attested by the user.
+The `attested-challenge` command allows users to query a specific challenge that have been attested by validators.

-Be noted, only the latest `attestation_kept_count` challenged will be used to serve this query.
+Be noted, for the challenge results will be pruned, only the challenge within the latest `attestation_kept_count` challenges will be used to serve this query.

 ```sh
 gnfd query challenge attested-challenge [id] [flags]